The Great War (TV series): Title sequence

-The series title sequence used a rostrum camera to create a montage of three images, the first showing a silhouetted British soldier standing over the grave of a comrade, the camera first focuses on the cross, where the almost imperceptible words IN MEMORY are glanced, the second shows a uniformed, skeletal corpse by the entrance to a dugout.
-The final image shows a lone Irish soldier, looking directly into the camera apparently surrounded by corpses, which is a montage of several images combined for dramatic effect.
+In the series title sequence a rostrum camera created a montage of three images.
+The first shows a British soldier, in silhouette, standing over the grave of a comrade, the camera initially focusing on the grave's cross, where the words IN MEMORY are glimpsed.
+The second image shows a uniformed, skeletal corpse by the entrance to a dugout.
+The final image shows a lone Irish soldier, looking directly into the camera, apparently surrounded by corpses; this is a montage of several images combined for dramatic effect.
 The original image of the staring soldier, showing him surrounded by fellow soldiers rather than corpses, was taken from photograph Q 1 in the Imperial War Museum photograph archive but has been described as having quickly become symbolic of the First World War.
 This title sequence was set against the series theme music, composed by Wilfred Josephs and performed by the BBC Northern Orchestra.